TotallyInformation/node-red-contrib-infocache/README.md

 **WARNING**: If you let the cache get too large, it **will** crash Node-RED.

-**`Retain by Topic?` (boolean)**

-If `true`, topics will be retained by topic.
-Specifically the number of messages to retain will be by topic.

 **`Reset After Replay?` (boolean, optional=false)**

 Defaults to `false`.
 If `true`, the cache will be emptied after a replay event. _Note_ that this is only likely to be useful if you don't need to handle multiple clients.
 It saves having to have logic to send a reset control message if you always want to clear the cache after a replay.

-**`Client Id` (string, optional='_socketId')**

-If not specified, will default to the "_socketId" property on input control messages.
-When an input control message is received, if it has the specified property, cache operations will be for that client id only.
-The default is designed to work closely with [uibuilder](https://github.com/TotallyInformation/node-red-contrib-uibuilder) which uses Socket.IO for dynamic communications between the server and the client.

-### Future settings
-These settings are planned for future releases.

 **`Storage Engine` (dropdown)**